Updates from the City

 Parks and Recreation

-- All scheduled programs, activities, and rentals scheduled at Taylor Parks will be canceled through May 11.
-For questions, please call the Parks and Recreation Department at 512-352-5818
+- All scheduled programs, activities, games, and rentals scheduled at Taylor Parks will be canceled until further notice.

 - Utility payments can be paid by mail, online, in the dropbox at City Hall, the drive-through, or by phone.
 Utility billing will waive all fees for credit card payments done online here or by phone by calling 888-630-1666.